 Anyone with money needs a plan, but entrepreneurs especially need financial plans for their businesses.
 Starting and running a business is a risk, but the rewards include the control of one’s time and the flexibility to change plans when needed.
 A business owner’s financial plan can be a map of the shortest route to an entrepreneur’s desired destination.

 expressed in this article are those of the authors and do not necessarily reflect.
 The opinions of Spire Wealth Management, LLC, Spire Securities LLC or its affiliates.
 Investing involves risk, including the loss of principal.
 Past performance may not be indicative of future results.

 Spire Wealth Management is a Federally Registered Investment Advisory Firm.
 Securities offered through an affiliated company, Spire Securities, LLC a Registered Broker/Dealer and member FINRA/SIPC

-This material is distributed or presented for informational or educational purposes only and should not be considered a recommendation of any strategy or investment product, or as investing advice of any kind.
+This material is distributed or presented for informational or educational purposes only.
+And should not be considered a recommendation of any strategy.
+Or, an investment product, or as investing advice of any kind.